geoffsdavis/tape-measure/README.md

 ---
 ### Step #2: Let's make life difficult and switch to Fahrenheit

 As part of the metric system, Celsius makes too much sense.
 Let's switch to Fahrenheit, based on the British Imperial system of measurements, which even the British had the good sense to abandon.
 With Fahrenheit, water freezes at 32ºF, and boils at 212ºF.
-Let's start making changes.
-We'll change the value of each segment to 36ºF.
+Since Fahrenheit degrees are smaller, we'll need to increase the value (number of degrees) packed into segments.

 If we do some math, there's 180º between the freezing and boiling temperature.
 Let's chop that up into 5 segments, which would be 36º each.
+We'll change the value of each segment to 36ºF.

 ```
 tapeMeasure.segmentValue = 36.0